-If you find your stencils wash down it suggests that the screen wasn’t exposed enough.
+If you find your stencils wash down, it suggests that the screen wasn’t exposed enough.
 Two primary causes are transparent positives and short exposure times.
-To tackle this you first have to hold the film positive up to the light and if you see through the black ink then you will have to use darker ink to create positives.
+To tackle this, you first have to hold the film positive up to the light, and if you see through the black ink, you will have to use darker ink to create positives.

 2. Stencils that don’t wash out:

-If the stencil doesn’t wash out the problem is just the opposite i.e. it has been overexposed.
-Here, you have to make sure that UV light isn’t sneaking into the exposure room and to tackle it you have to run multiple tests as mentioned above to get the right exposure time using equipment that you use.
+If the stencil doesn’t wash out, the problem is just the opposite, i.e., and it has been overexposed.
+Here, you have to make sure that UV light isn’t sneaking into the exposure room and tackle it.
+You have to run multiple tests, as mentioned above, to get the right exposure time using the equipment you use.

 Make sure UV light isn’t getting in around the edges of the positive.